What is a Contact High?

 Maybe you’ve heard your dad talk about it when he went to a Three Dog Night concert in 1970, or maybe you’ve experienced it in the backseat of hotboxed Lincoln.
 If you’ve spent any time as a marijuana smoker, you’re likely familiar with the term contact high: the inhaling of secondhand marijuana smoke, sometimes resulting in minor psychotropic effects.

 Perhaps you’ve had a friend who swore up and down that they got high even though they don’t smoke pot, or, heck, maybe you’ve experienced this phenomenon yourself when, say, taking a break from cannabis while your friends pass around the bong.
-It can be stressful hanging with your weed smoking pals if you’re trying to abstain, especially if worried about a forthcoming drug test, begging the question “Can a contact high make me fail a drug test?”
+It can be stressful hanging with your weed smoking pals if you’re trying to abstain, especially if worried about a forthcoming drug test, begging the question “is it possible that I failed a drug test but did not smoke weed?”

 The short answer: possibly.

-A more pressing question is “Can weed get in your system from secondhand smoke?” to which the answer is: absolutely yes.
+A more pressing question is “Can you get second hand high?” to which the answer is: absolutely yes.
 This published scientific study confirms that “exposure to secondhand cannabis smoke results in absorption of cannabinoids,” but that “[r]oom ventilation ameliorates the effects of secondhand cannabis smoke exposure.”

 In this study, two groups of non-marijuana users were enclosed in a room with a specially designed air control system and subjected to secondhand cannabis smoke (11.3% THC – weak sauce if you ask me) for one hour, with one group experiencing no ventilation and the other having regular ventilation.
 The result: